co-operating-systems/PhD/Logic/ACLsDont.md

  How did that rule come about?
  Well somewhere the handoff axiom was used by the bank to allow it to handoff statements

-Perhaps because $\text{Bank}$ controls the transfer of any money from all accounts (though that superadmin power should perhaps ever be directly invoked).
+Perhaps because $\text{Bank}$ controls the transfer of any money from all accounts (though that super-admin power should perhaps ever be directly invoked).

 todo: write out the proof in detail.
 The rule would have to be that Bank|Alice controls the transfer of money from Alice's account.
 We need a way for the bank to state that the Bank|Alice controls statements about Alice's account (that are valid).